 Are all tap switching power conditioners the same?

-- No. Some systems use six voltage taps, while the Series 700A uses seven voltage taps.
+- No. Some systems use six voltage taps per phase, while the Series 700A uses seven voltage taps per phase.
 This extra tap has a big benefit, resulting in tighter voltage regulation and a more stable power source.
 The Series 700A’s proprietary switching algorithms ensure that incoming voltage distortion will not affect regulation performance, and that nuisance switching and voltage over-shoot often seen with other manufacturers’ designs are eliminated.

 Where should the Series 700A tap switching technology be used?

 - Tap switching technology should be used for applications and with equipment that require a regulated power source to function properly and perform at an optimum level.
 For most electronically controlled systems, voltage regulation (correction) must occur within a few cycles.
 The Series 700A provides voltage correction in one cycle.
 Other voltage regulating technologies can take numerous cycles or seconds to adjust.
 This is not acceptable for most electronically controlled systems.

 What power quality advantages does the Series 700A offer?

 - When the input voltage rises dangerously above nominal, the microprocessor immediately calculates the correction necessary, and switches to the appropriate voltage compensating tap within one cycle.